 Bracket Order (BO)

-Bracket order is an order with 3 orders bundled into one.
+Bracket order is one of the types of trading order in which 3 orders bundled into one.
 You can enter a new position with a target and a stop-loss.
 All bracket orders are limit orders.
 The stop-loss and target will have to be in absolute points(i.e. 1,2,5,10, etc).

 Eg: If share of ABC is trading at Rs.
 1000.
 We can put a bracket order to buy it at Rs.
 1000 with a target of 10 points and stop loss of 5 points.